 The 18-passenger M/Y Grace motor yacht was once owned by Grace Kelly.
-She and Prince Rainier spent part of their honeymoon onboard, and now you can sleep in their bedroom.
-The Grace Suite, debuted in 2017, is a renovation of the part of the boat that was the stateroom used by the couple.
+She and Prince Rainier spent part of their honeymoon onboard, and now you can sleep in their newly renovated bedroom - the Grace Suite.

 Ecoventura M/Y Letty

 The M/Y Letty is one of the best full-service motor yachts in the Galápagos for value.
-There’s nothing fancy about this 20-passenger boat, but it’s a solid option with great service and comfortable accommodations.
-A trip on the M/Y Letty promises a 10 guest per guide ratio, as well as dinner with the captain.
+This 20-passenger boat is a solid option with great service and comfortable accommodations.
+A trip on the M/Y Letty promises a 10 guest-per-guide ratio, as well as dinner with the captain.

 Ecoventura M/V Origin

-The 20-passenger M/V Origin is like a floating boutique hotel.
-All 10 cabins are on the same deck, there’s an open bar policy, Wi-Fi is available onboard, and there's a a clear-bottom zodiac (an amenity normally found only on larger boats) to transport you ashore.
+The 20-passenger M/V Origin & Theory is like a floating boutique hotel.
+All 10 cabins are on the same deck, there’s an open bar policy, and there's Wi-Fi available onboard.
 A unique hull design means this ship is also one of the most fuel-efficient in the Galápagos.
-In 2018, the boat will offer hosted departures with marine biologist Jack Grove, a wellness sailing with a yoga instructor, meditation and rieki, a photographer-hosted sailing, and a chef-hosted sailing.
-Travelers can also look forward to 2019, when the M/V Origin will get a new luxury sister ship: the 20 passenger M/V Theory.

 Quasar M/V Evolution